 Let the computer perform as many tasks as possible, so that users can concentrate on performing tasks that actually require human processing and input.
 Reduce the user’s workload whenever possible .

 Almost 50% of our members and 80% of the public are viewing our website with their mobile phones.
-This means, that the mobile considerations should come first in most cases.
-(There are some exceptions; Use cases where the doctors and the office staff are engaging with the content from desktops only, as they are using the information in there day-to-day admin or management type of duties.)
+This means that mobile considerations should come first in most cases.
+(There are some exceptions, including use cases where the doctors and the office staff are engaging with the content from desktops only, as they are using the information in there day-to-day admin or management type of duties.)

 Performance over gimmicks and widgets